November 28, 2023 NHTSA CAMPAIGN NUMBER: 23V802000

 - Inspect the Vehicle Communication Module II (VCM II

 )/Vehicle Communication Module III (VCM III) or the Vehicle Communication and Measurement Module (VCMM) and the cables for any damage.
-Make sure scan tool connections are not interrupted during programming.
+Make sure scan tool connections are not interrupted during programming. - A hardwired connection is strongly recommended.

 - Turn off all unnecessary accessories (radio, heated/cooled seats, headlamps, interior lamps, HVAC system, etc.) and close doors.